Python Virtual Environments Explained: venv vs conda vs pyenv

 conda env create -f environment.yml

-The default Anaconda channel has licensing restrictions for commercial use (organizations with 200+ employees need a paid license).
-Use conda-forge as your default channel — it's community-maintained, has broader package coverage, and is fully open source.
+The default Anaconda channel has licensing restrictions for commercial use (200+ employee orgs need a paid license).
+Set conda-forge as default — it's community-maintained and fully open source:

 conda config --add channels conda-forge